smithkernel/Fivem-Cheat/README.md

 ## <a id="warn"></a> ❕ 〢 Warning
- This is the free version.
-So use it at your own risk.
-Use for case studies only.
-It will be your responsibility.
+Free version, use it at your own risk.
+If you want security that can be played on the main account, I recommend joining Discord.

 ## <a id="setup2"></a> 📞 〢 Support
 - If you have any questions or don't understand the instructions, join Discord for help.